kenmoini/openshift-agent-install/README.md

 - Ansible Collections for the automation: `ansible-galaxy install -r openshift-agent-install/collections/requirements.yml`
 - Red Hat OpenShift Pull Secret saved to a file: https://console.redhat.com/openshift/downloads#tool-pull-secret
 - Any other Pull Secret for a disconnected registry, joined with the Red Hat OpenShift Pull Secret
-- RHCOS image associated with the intended openshift-install binary being used: `./get-rhcos-iso.sh 4.14.1`

 ## Usage